 REALISTIC

-Caitlin’s brother Devon is killed in a school shooting, leaving Caitlin, who has Aspergers, to make sense of the world on her own, with out his compassionate and understanding guidance.
+Caitlin’s brother Devon is killed in a school shooting, leaving Caitlin, who has Aspergers, to make sense of the world on her own, without his compassionate and understanding guidance.
 Her father isn’t helpful, he’s lost in his grief.
 So when Caitlin reads about grief and closure, she decides to go after closure in a literal, hands-on way.
-And it will help both she and her father build their relationship and let go of Devon.
-This is one of the best books I’ve ever read — so powerful and honest, I loved it.
+And it will help both her and her father build their relationship and let go of Devon.
+This is one of the best books I’ve ever read — so powerful and honest.

 FANTASY